Window Terminology Guide: Key Terms to Know

 This number tells you how much solar radiation a window lets into your home.
 A lower SHGC means less unwanted heat, which is especially beneficial in warm climates.

-R-Value
+R-Value for Windows

 Although more common in insulation discussions, R-value applies to windows too.
 It indicates resistance to heat flow—the higher the R-value, the better.